-To make the chicken crispy, I bake it at a high temperature in the beginning.
+To make the chicken crispy, I bake it in a 450°F preheated oven at the start of cooking.
 This crisps up the outside skin.
-You have to be careful, though, not to burn it.
-I have a convection oven, and probably had them in a little longer than I should have.
+But you have to be careful not to burn the outside.

 Feel free to adjust the seasoning blend to suit your taste.
 I love spicy food and the amount of cayenne in the recipe was too much for my husband and son, but not enough for me.